FlaviusPopescu/advent-of-code/README.md

 # Advent Of Code

 Welcome!
-I started an Advent of Code[^aoc] Kotlin project after [this video][sebi-video] came up in my feed.
-In the video, [Sebastian][sebi-url] from JetBrains walks us through what the AOC challenges are like, and it seemed like a great chance to join in the fun and try this out in Kotlin.
-Getting started is even easier with their [aoc-kotlin-template][template].
-Thanks, Sebastian and team, for the timely reminder that AOC 2021 is on!
+I started an Advent of Code[^aoc] Kotlin project after [this JetBrains video][sebi-video] came up in my feed.
+Thanks, Sebastian and team, for the reminder and encouragement to join in the fun.

-It's looking like the Day 01 solution is already going to take advantage of some handy kotlinlang standard library functions for collections, destructuring declarations, and more.
-I'll hopefully get a chance to add as many solutions to the `aoc-2021` project module, but I will likely keep some helper modules around (e.g. `input-processing`).
+Hopefully I'll get a chance to add as many Kotlin solutions to the `aoc-2021` module as possible, while keeping a few helper modules around (e.g. `input-processing`).
+I find it helpful to try problems out and come up with my own solution before reading through others'.
+Here are [general tips and Q&A][aoc-about].

-And as Sebastian recommended in the video, the goal here is to have fun, keep it low-key, and get some good conversations going.
 Hope you have a great winter!

-### Some more resources
+### Kotlin resources
 - [Kotlin docs][docs]
 - [Kotlin Slack][slack]